Agnes Bulmer: Later life

-Bulmer taught at City Road Chapel, until 1822, and wrote.
-She was involved in social activities, including the Ladies Working Society, and also did visits at hospitals and with the poor.
-During this period she worked on Bible stories for children, which were published as Scripture Histories.
+Bulmer taught at City Road Chapel until 1822 and continued writing.
+She also participated in social activities, including taking part in the activities of the Ladies Working Society, visiting hospitals, and visiting with people in poverty.
+What is more, she worked on Bible stories for children, which were published as Scripture Histories.
 Joseph Bulmer died on 23 July 1822 from an illness.
-Bulmer's mother died also.
-She entered into a deep period of mourning, and wrote a lot of poetry related to death.
+Bulmer's mother also died.
+Consequently, Agnes Bulmer entered into a deep period of mourning, during which she wrote numerous poems concerning death.

-Bulmer became sick during a trip to the Isle of Wight, and died on 20 August 1836.
-William Bunting presided over the funeral.
-She is buried in City Road Chapel.
+Bulmer became sick during a trip to the Isle of Wight and died on 20 August 1836.
+William Bunting presided over the funeral and Bulmer is buried in City Road Chapel.

 Work

-Her earliest published work was On the Death of Charles Wesley, in 1788.
+Bulmer's earliest published work, On the Death of Charles Wesley, was published in 1788.
 Bulmer wrote an elegy for Hester Ann Rogers, after Rogers died in 1793.
 The piece was published in 1794.
 She wrote Messiah's Kingdom, an epic poem.
 The latter was published in a series of twelve books, in 1833.
-Messiahs' Kingdom is considered the longest poem ever written by a woman.
+Messiah's Kingdom is considered the longest poem ever written by a woman.
 The piece took nine years to complete, with over 14,000 lines.
 Her children's biblical stories, Scripture Histories, were regularly published in Methodist publications.
 She wrote her first biography in 1835, about her friend Elizabeth Mortimer, The Memoirs of Elizabeth Mortimer.